gruntjs-updater/grunt-pattern-replace/README.md

 Your placeholder variables can be prefixed and suffixed, by example : [[alpha]].
 You can use a dot separated variable, it allow you to group your keys logically : [[alpha.beta]] will match with the child key beta of the object alpha.

+At the moment, only single file examples are provided.
+More tests will come soon.

 In your project's Gruntfile, add a section named `patternReplace` to the data object passed into `grunt.initConfig()`.

 ```js